florenciacomuzzi/k8s-environment-terraform/docs/SETUP.md

 `{project-number}-compute@developer.gserviceaccount.com` > Permissions > Grant Access > {cicd service account email} > Role > ServiceAccountUser
   * You can find your project number by going to Cloud Console > Cloud overview > Dashboard.
 * Increase the quota for
-  * Depending on the size of your clluster, you may need to increase the quota for  various resources.
+  * Depending on the size of your cluster, you may need to increase the quota for  various resources.
 For example, you may need to increase the quota for Persistent Disk SSD (GB) in the cluster region `us-east1`.
 Go to Cloud Console > IAM & Admin > Quotas.
 Find the quota for Persistent Disk SSD (GB) in `us-east1` and Edit quota.
 Increase to some number of GB as appropriate.